Gravitoelectromagnetic coupled perturbations and quasinormal modes of a charged black hole with scalar hair: Quasinormal modes

 We solve the fundamental QNMs numerically, which dominate the ringdown waveform at late time.
-The values of the frequencies of fundamental QNMs for the gravitational field $\psi_\text{g}$ and the magnetic field $\psi_\text{m}$ for different values of the magnetic charge $Q_\text{m}$ with $l=2$ are shown in Tables.~\ref{realpart} and \ref{impart}.
+The values of the frequencies of fundamental QNMs for the gravitational field $\psi_\text{g}$ and the magnetic field $\psi_\text{m}$ for different values of the magnetic charge $Q_\text{m}$ with $l=2$ are shown in Tables~\ref{realpart} and \ref{impart}.
 When $Q_\text{m}=0$, the metric~\eqref{metric_four} reduces to the Schwarzschild metric.
 The master equation ~\eqref{mastereq1} reduces to the odd parity gravitational perturbation of the Schwarzschild black hole in general relativity.
-The frequencies of the QNMs are also same as the Schwarzschild black hole case.
+The QNFs are also the same as the Schwarzschild black hole case.
 This confirms that our numerical method is valid.
-Note that the charge of the charged black hole with scalar hair can be seen as a dark charge, which is very different from the U(1) charge of electromagnetism of the RN black hole.
+Besides, the QNFs solved by the matrix-valued direct integration method and the matrix-valued continued fraction method agree well each other, which can be seen in Tables~ \ref{realpart} and \ref{impart}.
+This strengthens the validity of our results.
+Note that the charge of the charged black hole with scalar hair can be seen as a dark charge.
+One of the effects of this charge is to stabilize the spacetime.
+Besides, it is possible that microscopic topology stars could be candidates for dark matter.
 In this paper, we would like to compare our results with that of the RN black hole.
-Comparing the QNMs of the charged black hole with scalar hair and the RN black hole, we can see that, the differences of their numerical values are very small.
-So it almost can not distinguish them from the gravitational wave data.
-Note that, for the extreme RN black hole, the singularity structure of the perturbation equations is different from the nonextreme ones.
-The QNMs for the maximally charged RN black hole was studied in Ref.~\cite{Onozawa:1995vu}.
+Comparing the QNFs of the charged black hole with scalar hair and the RN black hole, we can see that, the differences of their numerical values are very small.
+So we almost can not distinguish them from the gravitational wave data.
+Note that, for the extreme RN black hole, the singular structure of the perturbation equations is different from the nonextreme ones.
+The QNMs for the maximally charged RN black hole were studied in Ref.~\cite{Onozawa:1995vu}.
 Our results for the RN black hole with $Q/M=0.9999$ are taken from that paper.
+It is valuable to compare the QNFs of nearly extremal charged black hole with that of the RN black hole.
+However, we can only calculate the QNFs for $Q_\text{m}/M=1.12$, or equivalently, $ Q_\text{m}/M = 0.96995\times (2/\sqrt{3})$.
+More extremal case needs special concern.